franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace

-So far you know how to move a window to the adjacent mSpace.
-The more mSpaces you have, though, the more cumbersome it gets to move windows from mSpace to mSpace until they reach their final destination.

-In such a case you can enable a keyboard shortcut for directly moving windows to any mSpace; by default this is disabled.

-To enable this feature, add the following line to your 'init.lua' and change it to the desired modifier key(s):
+So far you have learned how to move a window to the adjacent mSpace.
+In case you would like to have a keyboard shortcut for directly moving windows to any mSpace without any potential detours, add the following line to your 'init.lua' and change it to represent your desired modifier key(s):

 ```lua
   ...